 Why Victoria’s Secret is in the news lately?

 Earlier this month, Jeffrey Epstein was arrested for sexual assault and trafficking of minors.
 Turns out that there is a connection between Epstein, the billionaire financier, and Victoria’s Secret.
 Many models including Maria Farmer came forward accusing Epstein of sexual assault.

-It’s been reported that Epstein used to approach aspiring models, as young as 14, posing as Victoria’s Secret talent scout.
-Meanwhile, he ensured he got a strong hold of Leslie Wexner, the CEO of Victoria’s Secret’s parent company, L Brands.
+It’s been reported that Epstein used to approach aspiring models, as young as 14, posing as Victoria’s Secret talent scouts.
+Meanwhile, he ensured he got a stronghold of Leslie Wexner, the CEO of Victoria’s Secret’s parent company, L Brands.
 The Time’s article highlights in-depth how Epstein won over Wexner and he vested “sweeping powers” on Epstein, who basically misused it all.

-The good news why Victoria’s Secret is in the news lately
+The good news is why Victoria’s Secret is in the news lately

 In the midst of all these controversies, it was announced that Victoria’s Secret has hired its first-ever transgender model, Valentina Sampaio.
 This historic announcement came from Valentina’s agent, shortly after news of Razek’s retirement.
 While Victoria’s Secret is in the eye of the storm for lack of diversity and a wrong message on body positivity, the inclusion of Valentina is the right way forward.